Cottage Cheese Toast

 Topping Ideas

-• Smoked salmon red onion slices, fresh dill
+• Smoked salmon and red onion slices fresh dill garnish

 • Sliced cucumbers and pesto